The Adderall Crash & Nootropic Comeback: Summary

-Memantine first made an appearance on this website on my Nootropics for ADD & ADHD article.
-As an N-methyl-D-aspartate (NMDA) receptor inhibitor, memantine has demonstrated significant neuroprotective effects in rat models of “amphetamine derivatives-induced neurotoxic damage” (the “amphetamine derivatives” being MDMA & methamphetamines).
-Despite the side effect risk inherent in memantine supplementation, the drug is believed to reverse (or at least lessen) tolerance build-up to Adderall & other stimulants — although, more human trials are required for further clarification on this point.
+Memantine first made an appearance on this website on my Nootropics for ADD and ADHD article.
+As an N-methyl-D-aspartate (NMDA) receptor inhibitor, memantine has demonstrated significant neuroprotective effects in rat models of “amphetamine derivatives-induced neurotoxic damage” (the “amphetamine derivatives” being MDMA and methamphetamines).
+Despite the side effect risk inherent in memantine supplementation, the drug is believed to reverse (or at least lessen) tolerance build-up to Adderall and other stimulants — although, more human trials are required for further clarification on this point.

-Emergen-C & grapefruits are a godsend for the Adderall-raddled brain.
-Ditto for the LSD-raddled brain, alcohol-raddled brain, & essentially any other drug-type-raddled brain.
+Emergen-C and grapefruits are a godsend for the Adderall-raddled brain.
+Ditto for the LSD-raddled brain, alcohol-raddled brain, and essentially any other drug-type-raddled brain.
 I say this for Vitamin C, a blood-brain permeable antioxidant that accomplishes two neuroprotective functions: